oliviabentham17-jpg/git-essential-training-5988161/NewGitStatusDemo.md

-following the tutorial, adding a line that should cause a conflict
+following the tutorial, adding a different change

 new line